 The best wet weather softshell is the RAB Kinetic Plus.
 The Kinetic Plus has all the benefits of a softshell while also being fully waterproof.
 Everything from the fabric, the zippers to the welded seals does it’s utmost to keep you dry.

 The best softshell jacket for windy conditions is The North Face Apex Risor.
 The Apex Risor is made to be windproof and warmer than most softshell jackets.
 It’ll keep you toasty on the top of a mountain in an icy breeze, while still doing everything a softshell is meant to.

 The best allrounder softshell jacket is the Outdoor Research Ferrosi.
 The Ferrosi is very well made, exceptionally durable, practical, and does everything you want from a softshell extremely well.
-It’s also excellent value.
+It’s also an excellent value.